Mexico Family Travel

 Day 7-9: Playa del Carmen

 Return back to the eastern side of the Yucatán Peninsula with a visit to Playa del Carmen.
 Like Cancun, Playa del Carmen is a popular destination for families and tourists.
-The city is walkable, and filled with restaurants from around Mexico and the world.
+In fact, this part of the country (stretching from Puerto Morelos to Tulum) is often called the Riviera Maya because of its beautiful beaches.
+Playa del Carmen is very walkable, and is filled with restaurants from around Mexico and the world.

 Day 10: Cancun